Tenant in divided co-ownership: applicable rules

 The absence of a contractual link between the tenant and the syndicate means that he is a third party in relation to the co-ownership.
 In principle, the board of directors is supposed to have a relationship only with the co-owner and the tenant only has a relationship with the co-owner lessor under the lease agreement.
 When the tenant has a request to make concerning the operation of the co-ownership, he must formulate it to his landlord who will forward it to the syndicate.
 Thus, in the event that the tenant suffers abnormal neighborhood disturbances, he will have to contact his landlord, who is required, by law, to ensure his lessee, peaceful enjoyment.
 Conversely, the lease cannot be invoked by the syndicate.
 The latter will not, for example, be able to sue a tenant for non-payment of common charges owed by the co-owner-lessor.

 In the same way, the communication of the syndicate towards the tenant will be deemed to pass through the co-owner landlord.
 The absence of a contractual link complicates dialogue, but does not make it impossible.
 In the event of work to be undertaken in the leased private portion, the syndicate must give to the lessee the notices provided for by law in articles 1922 and 1931 of the Civil Code of Quebec.
-This is the case for emergency work and work necessary for the conservation of the building and decided by the syndicate.
+This is the case for urgent work and work necessary for the conservation of the building and decided by the syndicate.

 Tenant and building by-laws